appuio/ops-techlab/labs/332_update_host.md

 ## Openshift excluder
 In this lab we take a look at the Openshift excluders, apply OS updates to all nodes, drain, reboot and schedule them again.

-During the installation of Openshift or when running the config Playbook, Openshift removes and adds excludes for certain rpm Packages.
-This can cause Trouble during Upgrade of non OSE packages.
+During the installation of Openshift or when running the config Playbook, openshift removes and adds excludes for certain rpm packages.
+This can cause trouble during upgrade of non OSE packages.

 First, let's check if the excludes are set by Openshift on all nodes.
 Connect to the first master and run:
 ```